AbdalrhmanFouadOsama2004/CNSASS2/README.md

-# Simple Neural Network from Scratch (Backpropagation)
+# Simple Neural Network from Scratch
 Building AI course project

 ## Summary
-This project implements a small feedforward neural network with one hidden layer, trained using backpropagation.
+This project builds a simple feedforward neural network with one hidden layer and trains it using backpropagation.
-It is coded in Python without libraries like TensorFlow or PyTorch.
-The goal is to demonstrate how neural networks learn using forward and backward passes.
+The goal is to explain how forward and backward passes work in practice, without using machine learning libraries.

 ---